dcooney/ajax-load-more/README.md

 View a live example at http://connekthq.com/ajax-load-more/

 ##Major Changes
 Ajax Load More has been updated to v2.0.0 and is now an installed plugin.
-Download the zip and installed in wp-content/plugins/
+Download the zip and install it in wp-content/plugins/

 You can still access the previous v1.0 version at https://github.com/dcooney/wordpress-ajax-load-more/tree/v1